 (2) With Peter Košinár, Juraj Malcho, Richard Marko: direct link to paper – AV Testing Exposed

 With Larry Bridwell: direct link to paper – Daze of Whine and Neuroses (but Testing is FINE)

 With Martijn Grooten, Steve Burn and Craig Johnston.
 Direct link to paper: My PC has 32,539 Errors: how Telephone Support Scams really Work.

 A paper with ESET’s Eugene Rodionov and Intel researcher Aleksandr Matrosov (also formerly of ESET) on Bootkits: past, present & future.
 The paper was presented by Eugene and Alex as I wasn’t able to get to the conference, and the paper itself is available here.
 (Or, failing that, on this site.)

 Virus Bulletin 2017

 Probably my last major conference presentation, and my 16th VB paper.
 ‘The (testing) world upside down‘.
 To be presented as the first part of a Virus Bulletin Small Talk, followed by a more general testing discussion led by AMTSO’s COO John Hawes.
-The paper itself will appear here after the conference.
+The paper itself is here.